Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 1. Adventurous Water Sports

-When it comes to water sports, Goa is a heaven for water sports lovers.
+When it comes to water sports, Goa is heaven for water sports lovers.
 Here are some of the water sports that you can try out in the deep waters of Goa for a fabulous beach vacation: Kneeboarding, Kayaking, Wakeboarding, Windsurfing, Scuba Diving, White Water Rafting, Jet Skiing, Banana Tube Boat Ride, Parasailing, Flyboarding, Yachts And Cruises, Water Skiing, Paddleboarding, Snorkelling, Speed Boating, Kite Surfing, Dinghy Sailing, Water Zorbing, and Ringo Ride.

 2. Savor Exquisite Goan Cuisine